Monroe County License Hearing Guide

 What It Is

-- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to justify suspending your driver's license based on your DUI arrest.
+- Decides if License Suspension is Warranted: The purpose of the hearing is to determine whether the DDS has sufficient evidence to suspend your driver's license.

-- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show that it is more likely than not that you were driving under the influence, not that you are guilty beyond a reasonable doubt.
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show "preponderance of the evidence" (more likely than not) that you were driving under the influence, not "beyond a reasonable doubt."

 How to Prepare